rwredding/jerrycurl/README.md

 > Oracle Database requires that you are logged into Docker and have accepted their [terms of service](https://hub.docker.com/_/oracle-database-enterprise-edition).

-When done, you should tear down your instances again.
+When done, you can tear down your instances again.

 ```powershell
 PS> .\test\tools\boot-dbs.ps1 down sqlserver,mysql,postgres,oracle